Windows 11 Update Stuck at 100? Here’s What to do to Fix it

 But there’s no need to worry because there are a couple of ways to check if the update has really stuck.
 Discover below the best ways to fix Windows 11 update blocking at 100%.

-What can I do if Windows 11 gets stuck working on updates?
+What can I do if my Windows 11 update is stuck at 100?

 1. Check the SoftwareDistribution folder